 An understanding of Japanese business and social practices goes a long way in establishing and maintaining successful business relationships in Japan.
 Perceived indifference to local business practices may be interpreted as a lack of commitment on the part of the exporter and may lead to misunderstandings and lost business opportunities.
 One should not assume that because meetings and correspondence are carried out in English that Western social and business norms apply.

-Japanese society is complex, structured, hierarchical and group oriented.
+Japanese society is complex, structured, hierarchical and group-oriented.
 It places strong emphasis on maintaining harmony and avoiding direct confrontation.
-Japanese social and cultural norms tend to be group oriented rather than focused on the individual.
-In building relationships (which often precede a first-time sale or an agreement) one should emphasize trust, confidence, loyalty and commitment for the long term.
+Japanese social and cultural norms tend to be group-oriented rather than focused on the individual.
+In building relationships (which often precede a first-time sale or an agreement) one should emphasize trust, confidence, loyalty, and commitment for the long term.

-Group decision-making is important in Japan and has been generally described as a “bottom up” exercise rather than “top down.”
+Group decision-making is important in Japan and has been generally described as a “bottom-up” exercise rather than “top-down.”
 Family businesses founded since WWII and smaller second-tier firms are often exceptions to this rule.
-However, even in the large family firms, where decisions are made at the top, company members have a sense of participation.
+However, even in large family firms, where decisions are made at the top, company members have a sense of participation.
 This type of group decision-making requires time.
 Recognizing that it takes a longer time to cultivate business relationships in Japan than in the United States, U.S. business executives should not expect to close deals in just a few days.
 Consistent follow-up is vital.
 Likewise, U.S. businesspeople should recognize the importance of working with the staff level of their Japanese counterparts and not exclusively with the executive level.

 Gift giving is expected on some business occasions in Japan.
 Regional U.S. gifts or company-logo gifts are appropriate.
 Quality is important, but the gift does not have to be expensive – it is the sentiment and relationship implied by the gift rather than its intrinsic value that is significant.
-Therefore, packaging of the gift is as important as the gift itself and should be done professionally.
+Therefore, the packaging of the gift is as important as the gift itself and should be done professionally.
 In Japan, sets of four are considered unlucky (the number four is pronounced the same as the word for death).
 Gifts that can be shared among a group are appropriate.

 Business travelers to Japan should make sure to bring a large supply of business cards (with their title) when they come to Japan; printing bilingual cards is a nice touch.
 Business cards, still in wide use despite rapid digitalization, are exchanged to formalize the introduction process and establish the status of the parties relative to each other.
 Japanese bow when greeting each other but will expect to shake hands with foreign executives.
 A slight bow in acknowledgment of a Japanese bow is appreciated.
 Japanese executives deal on a last (family) name basis in business relationships, and initial business and social contacts are characterized by politeness and formality.

 Business travelers visiting a Japanese firm for the first time should be accompanied by an interpreter or bilingual assistant.
 Many Japanese executives and decision-makers do not speak English, although they may be able to greet visitors in English and read English product literature relevant to their business or industry expertise.
 Although English is a required subject in Japan’s secondary school curriculum, generally, English listening and speaking skills tend to be weaker than reading and writing skills for Japanese.
 Thus, the Japanese side in a business meeting generally expects visitors to bring an interpreter if they are serious about doing business.
-Although the cost for hiring an interpreter can be high, bringing an interpreter shows that a visiting firm is serious in its commitment to the Japanese market.
+Although the cost of hiring an interpreter can be high, bringing an interpreter shows that a visiting firm is serious in its commitment to the Japanese market.

-Written contract, even if less detailed than a contract between two U.S. companies, is essential to meet legal, tax, customs and accounting requirements in Japan.
-Contractual commitments are perceived as representing long-term relationships so the terms and conditions, for example whether to grant exclusive rights, should be considered carefully.
+Written contract, even if less detailed than a contract between two U.S. companies, is essential to meet legal, tax, customs, and accounting requirements in Japan.
+Contractual commitments are perceived as representing long-term relationships so the terms and conditions, for example, whether to grant exclusive rights, should be considered carefully.

 Japan’s travel infrastructure is on a par with that of the United States.
 A wide range of business travel and tourist services are available.
 For additional information on traveling to Japan, contact the Japan National Tourist Organization (JNTO) in New York at tel: (212) 757-5640; fax: (212) 307-6754, or visit JNTO’s website.